-Americus, GA – Looking at this stately 1893 Victorian and a historical marker out front, I got curious to learn more about Speaker Crisp.
+Americus, GA – The Speaker Crisp House has quite an interesting history.
+Looking at this stately 1893 Victorian and a historical marker out front, I got curious to learn more about Speaker Crisp.
 The more I read, the more I found a love story – and it seems perfect to share on Valentine’s Day!

 A lawyer, Crisp and Clara Bell Burton fell in love.
 Crisp asked her parents for permission to marry her.
 The Burtons, who were very wealthy and religious, said no.